bluesky/tiled/docs/source/explanations/structures.md

 server-declared chunk boundaries, subdividing further when any piece would exceed `BytesClient.RESPONSE_BYTESIZE_LIMIT` (100 MiB), and fan the sub-requests out concurrently via HTTP `Range:` headers.
-Concurrency is capped by the context's `max_connections` (default 16), matching the array client; there is no per-call `workers=` knob.
+Concurrency is capped by the context's `max_connections` (default 16), matching the logic of `ArrayClient`.
 Each task streams its sub-range directly to a disjoint region of a pre-allocated file, so peak per-worker memory stays bounded regardless of payload size.
 Reversed or strided slices fall back to a single sequential `?slice=` request.
 Buffer destinations (anything other than a path) also fall back to a single sequential request.